zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 we've taken; we can use the repository to compare different snapshots and even revert your data to the state it was in a previous snapshot.

-A basic Git workflow consists of making changes to files in the working directory, adding them to a new snapshot in the staging area, and committing the snapshot to the repository.
+A basic Git work flow consists of making changes to files in the working directory, adding them to a new snapshot in the staging area, and committing the snapshot to the repository.
 All this can take place on your own computer.
 Git is also able to easily update a repository on another computer based on